 - Lung Health Africa - where the goal is to promote lung health in Africa.

 The Mastercard Foundation programme was established in 2022 as a collaboration between the University and the Mastercard Foundation.
 It provides fully funded scholarships for postgraduate studies at the University for African students, amongst other initiatives that are being developed.
 Over 500 Scholars from the African continent will be enrolled in the programme between 2023 and 2030 to undertake a wide range of Masters' courses.

 Mapping our sub-Saharan Africa student admission and research ties

 In 2023 the University undertook a mapping of research ties with sub-Saharan Africa.
 University of Cambridge student intake from sub-Saharan Africa was also mapped.
 This work was done in collaboration between Cambridge-Africa, Cambridge Global Challenges and the Strategic Partnerships Office.

-Cambridge University Press and Cambridge Assessment International Education (CIE) are also active throughout Africa.
-CIE has worked with the governments of Botswana, Namibia and Swaziland to reform the education system and train local officials, teachers, markers and examiners in curriculum development and assessment.
+The student-led Cambridge Development Initiative works in partnership with universities and local communities in Tanzania on a range of health, engineering and innovation projects.
+Cambridge University Press & Assessment, including Cambridge Assessment International Education (CIE), is also active throughout Africa.
+CIE has worked with the governments of Botswana, Eswatini and Namibia to reform the education system and train local officials, teachers, markers and examiners in curriculum development and assessment.